A cake that is good for you? Yes, it is possible when you make my Make Ahead Spelt Banana Cake which is full of wholesome goodness.

 Over the years I have become a bit more discerning about my sweet treats and try to avoid excessive amounts of sugar and refined white flour.
-If you ever read the ingredient list of store bought cakes you might be quickly shocked at to how many weird ingredients go into a seeming "natural" cake.
+If you ever read the ingredient list of store-bought cakes you might be quickly shocked at how many weird ingredients go into a seeming "natural" cake.

-I love that is is a simple one-bowl cake which is quick to prepare and means there there's less to clean up after, it is also a great way to use up bananas that you thought were past their prime.
+I love that this recipe is a simple one-bowl cake that is quick to prepare, there's not much clean-up and it is also a great way to use up overripe bananas that you thought were past their prime.

-To up the nutritional value of this cake I've used spelt flour, an ancient grain which is much more agreeable with sensitive tummies and packed with essential vitamins and minerals compared to white flour which is devoid of any real nutrition.
-Secondly I have used coconut milk which offers healthy fats however you can use other milks too if you wish.
+To up the nutritional value of this cake I've used spelt flour, an ancient grain that is much more agreeable with sensitive tummies and packed with essential vitamins and minerals compared to white flour which is devoid of any real nutrition.
+Secondly, I have used coconut milk which offers healthy fats however you can use other kinds of milk too if you wish.

-The result is a beautiful, light, moist and flavorsome banana cake and while you can enjoy this cake once cooled, I find the flavor improves with time so it makes the perfect make ahead cake recipe!
+The result is a beautiful, light, moist and flavoursome banana cake and while you can enjoy this cake once cooled, I find the flavour improves with time so it makes the perfect make-ahead cake recipe!

 If your chocolate/hazelnut spread is too hard, just soften first in the microwave

-The riper the bananas, the better the flavor
+The riper the bananas, the better the flavour

 If you're vegetarian or don't eat eggs you can substitute the egg with 2 tablespoons water, 1 teaspoon oil and 2 teaspoons baking powder all whisked together at the egg step and proceed as stated in the recipe